Doctor of Philosophy in Music Education

 The Doctor of Philosophy in Music Education is designed to prepare scholars, researchers, and leaders for positions in music teacher education, music education research, P-12 music teaching and leadership, and music education policy.
 The coursework is interdisciplinary in nature, drawing on the expertise of the faculty at SMTD as well as cross-campus faculty in a wide array of specialties.
-Designed for students seeking the highest degree in the field, the PhD is a rigorous five-year course of study culminating in a doctoral dissertation.
+Designed for students seeking the highest degree in the field, the PhD is a rigorous course of study culminating in a doctoral dissertation.

 Applicants must have completed both a bachelor’s and master’s degrees, at least one with a major in music education, to be eligible for admission.
 They should also have a minimum of four years of teaching experience in elementary or secondary schools prior to entering the program.
 No performance audition required.